 It’s been an… Interesting few years.

-In a nutshell – I lived an extremely lavish lifestyle growing up because of my wealthy parents.
+In a nutshell – I lived a lavish lifestyle growing up because of my wealthy parents.
 Then I came out, and got rejected by them.
-After which, I went through a lot of emotional torment, including losing my very massive inheritance.
+After which, I went through a lot of emotional torment, including losing my inheritance and purpose in life.
 I ended up with a whole host of mental illnesses and was on a downwards spiral to what I thought would eventually be me ending my own life.

 It was an insanely tough time for me to get through.

 But somehow, there was always a glimmer of light at the end of the tunnel.
 When my world crumbled to pieces, that light was faint, but it was still there.
 Each day I contemplated taking my own life, that light motivated me to hang in there.
 To take things one step at a time.
 To start afresh.